 We all have dreams, but there’s a huge difference between a dream and a goal.
 A dream is something we would like to have “someday” whereas a goal is something we plan to achieve and actively pursue.
 In addition to the model of SMART goals, which most people have had rammed down their throats since school, there are certain things you can do to catalyze your success in terms of achieving your priority goals, and this article looks at some of those factors.

 You can achieve your goals.
 Here are five simple ways that you can learn how to achieve your goals and make your dreams come true.

 The first thing you need to do is to get specific – as in, you need to be crystal clear on what it is you are pursuing and why this is important to you.
-Do some research and fill in the details, for instance, if you would like to rent a private jet, one day, then a simple Google search can reveal the realistic finances of how much to rent a private jet.
-This way, your goals have gone from being airy fairy dreams to a much more tangible thing you can plan on achieving.
+Do some research and fill in the details.
+For instance, if you would like to rent a private jet, one day, then a simple Google search can reveal the realistic finances.
+This way, your goals have gone from being airy-fairy dreams to a much more tangible thing you can plan on achieving.